CRVI/OpenCLIPP/README.md

 Performance
 -----------

-Performance is significantly better than IPP when operating on big (2048x2048+) images and using a high end GPU (expect 3 to 10x faster for most operations).
+Performance is significantly higher than IPP when operating on big (2048x2048+) images and using a high end GPU (expect 3 to 10x faster for most operations).
 Performance is comparable and often slightly better than NPP on the same GPU (sometimes as much as 2x faster).
 No device specific optimization has been done so performance of many primitives can be further improved.